 I pushed the loose fill fiberglass insulation back in place to complete the bathroom vent fan installation:

-The bathroom exhaust fan is rated at 50 CFM (cubic feet per minute) which is correctly sized (see the Panasonic Choose Your Fan calculator) for this small bathroom which has only a shower and toilet because it’s part of a Jack and Jill bathroom.
+The bathroom exhaust fan is rated at 50 CFM (cubic feet per minute) which is correctly sized for this small bathroom which has only a shower and toilet because it’s part of a Jack and Jill bathroom.
 I placed a section of toilet tissue over the grille to demonstrate the fan operation:

 The old and noisy contractor-grade bathroom fan always left the bathroom steamy, which makes more work for the air conditioner during the summer.
 My teenagers say the bathroom is no longer steamy with new exhaust fan.
 It’s been a major improvement!